Small steps.

 The Shoe Board

 This is where it lives: real, anonymous shoe requests from real students — nothing but a size and a category.
 No names, no stories.
-Choose a request, cover it two ways — send money for that specific pair, or buy the shoes yourself and send them to us — and watch it get crossed off.
+Choose a request, cover it, and watch it get crossed off — we buy the shoes and ship them straight to the family.

 Loading the board…